 The 80 ml ink bottle is very attractive.
 It is deep enough to handle the big nibs of the Pelikan M1000 or OMAS Paragon pens.
 The wider bottom provides stability for the bottle, but creates it own challenges as the ink level in the bottle gets to almost the end.

 In 2010 Diamine changed the branding of different lines of fountain pen inks.
 Gone are the Old English and New Century designations of lines of ink.
 Now it is simply Diamine Fountain Pen Ink.

 Colours.
 You have them.
 I think there are 15 different inks in the blue family.
 The different colours can have very subtle changes.

 In terms of drying time and flow, I find the ink to be overall, very good.
 I have found, however, some variances with different colours.
 There have been some variations but the drying time of ink is dependent on a number of factors that include: humidity, paper and the nib (amount of ink on the paper).

-One colour that I really liked, but had difficulties with was Majestic Blue.
-It was a new colour released in 2009 and one of my Inks of Note.
-I found the ink tends to take just a bit longer to dry on the paper.
+One colour that I really liked, but had difficulties with, is Majestic Blue.
+It was a new colour released in 2009.
+I found the ink tends to take just a bit too long to dry on the paper.
 While this was the colour of colour for me, I found the ink did not perform well in Montegrappa pens.
 This, was not only my experience, but in talking about this with members of my local pen club, I found others also had that experience.